jhoneill/jhoneill.github.io/_posts/2019-12-13-Data-in-the-data.md

   [parameter(DontShow)]
   [switch]$HighPriority
 {% endhighlight %}

-Marking a parameter as don’t show hides it in tab completion - useful for a deprecated option.
-If it is specified and the priority is not, then Priority can be set accordingly.
+<p style="margin-bottom:0;margin-top:1.3334em">Marking a parameter as <i>don’t show</i> hides it in tab completion - useful for a deprecated option.
+If it is specified and the priority is not, then Priority can be set accordingly.</p>
 {% highlight powerShell %}
   if (-not $PSBoundParameters.ContainsKey("Priority") -and $Highpriority) {
     $Priority = "High"